Automattic/wp-calypso/packages/composite-checkout/README.md

 - `id: string`.
 A unique id.
 - `label: React.ReactNode`.
 A component that displays that payment method selection button which can be as simple as the name and an icon.
 - `activeContent: React.ReactNode`.
 A component that displays that payment method (this can return null or something like a credit card form).
 - `submitButton: React.Component`.
 A component button that is used to submit the payment method.
 This button should include a click handler that performs the actual payment process.
-The button can access the success and failure handlers by calling the `useCheckoutHandlers()` custom Hook or it can find the redirect urls by calling the `useCheckoutRedirects()` custom Hook.
 When disabled, it will be provided with the `disabled` prop and must disable the button.
 - `inactiveContent: React.ReactNode`.
 A component that renders a summary of the selected payment method when the step is inactive.
 - `CheckoutWrapper?: React.Component`.
 A component that wraps the whole of the checkout form.
 This can be used for custom data providers (eg: `StripeProvider`).
 - `getAriaLabel: (localize: () => string) => string`.
 A function to return the name of the Payment Method.
 It will receive the localize function as an argument.